5 Min Read

 My wife is very verbally abusive to me.
 She says horrible hateful things and has rage issues.
 She dumps all over me and then will not talk to me for a week.
 I feel helpless.
 I refuse to engage because I'm a Christian and to me this behavior is very ungodly." -Bruce

-6. Undermine.
+- Undermine.
 Here's another one that can be tricky to spot.
 Undermining behavior can be excused away with statements such as, "I didn't hear you say that" or "I forgot."
-It can look accidental, like a simple mistake, but when there's a regular pattern of it it's not.
+It can look accidental, like a simple mistake, but when there's a regular pattern of it it's usually not.

-7. Withhold Affection & Sex.
+- Withhold Affection & Sex.
 Abusive women commonly use this one to hurt or punish their man.
-While sex should really only happen when both partners are feeling close to each other, willfully withholding it to exercise power or hurt is wrong and damaging to the connection between partners.
+While sex should really only happen when both partners are feeling close to each other, willfully withholding sex to exercise power or hurt is wrong and damaging to the connection between partners.

 I have been verbally abusive toward my husband and have accused him many times for being unfaithful.
 Then I won't let him touch me sexually.
 How can I stop the jealousy?
 I don't want to be a psycho jealous wife." -Lori

-Ask for help.
-As you can see from the quotes above, and probably already know if you're in a similar situation, it's overwhelming and it seems like there's nothing you can do to change it.
+As you can see from the quotes above, and probably already know if you're in a similar situation, it's overwhelming and can seem like there's nothing you can do to change it.
 One of the effects of being in relationships with abusive women is believing that it's your fault and there's something you can do differently to change it.

 While it's true you can have an impact on changing things, it's very important that you don't take on responsibility for the other person's behavior.
-Change can only happen if they are responsible.
+The needed change can only happen if they are responsible.

-2. Set boundaries and limits on treatment you'll accept from the person.
-This is hard to know how to do, which is why have a professional helping and supporting you is so important.
+- Set boundaries and limits on the treatment you'll accept.
+This is hard to know how to do, which is why having a professional helping and supporting you is so important.